enrightc/The-Love-Sparks/README.md

 Email registration / verification

-- As a first time user, I want to verify my email so that I can ensure my account is secure
+- As a first time user, I want to verify my email so that I can ensure my account is secure.

 ### Returning Users

 Login Form

-- As a registered user, i want to easily sign in.
+- As a registered user, I want to easily sign in.

 Navigation

-- As a registered user i want to have easy access to navigate
+- As a registered user, I want to have easy access to navigate

 Match Page

-- As a registered user, i want to easily find a potential match, continue as long as needed and connect with people who share similar interests so that I can build meaningful friend-/relationships.
+- As a registered user, I want to easily find a potential match, continue as long as needed and connect with people who share similar interests so that I can build meaningful friend-/relationships.

 User Dashboard / Profile Settings

-- As a registered user, i want to update my profile and preferences if needed so that I can keep my information accurate and relevant.
+- As a registered user, I want to update my profile and preferences if needed so that I can keep my information accurate and relevant.

 Security Settings

-- As a registered user, i want to manage my privacy settings so that I can control who can see my profile.
+- As a registered user, I want to manage my privacy settings so that I can control who can see my profile.

 Filter for potential Matches